Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Place the instance into the Standby state.
 - [ ] Remove the listener from the `ALB`.
 - [x] Suspend the `Launch and Terminate` process types.

+### A SysOps Administrator has been tasked with deploying a company's infrastructure as code.
+The Administrator wants to write a single template that can be reused for multiple environments in a safe, repeatable manner.
+What is the recommended way to use AWS CloudFormation to meet this requirement?

+- [x] Use parameters to provision the resources.
+- [ ] Use nested stacks to provision the resources.
+- [ ] Use Amazon EC2 user data to provision the resources.
+- [ ] Use stack policies to provision the resources.

+### A SysOps Administrator is responsible for a large fleet of EC2 instances and must know whether any instances will be affected by upcoming hardware maintenance.
+Which option would provide this information with the LEAST administrative overhead?

+- [ ] Monitor AWS CloudTrail for `StopInstances` API calls related to upcoming maintenance.
+- [x] Review the Personal Health Dashboard for any scheduled maintenance.
+- [ ] From the AWS Management Console, list any instances with failed system status checks.
+- [ ] Deploy a third-party monitoring solution to provide real-time EC2 instance monitoring.